fractalbass/data_science/_posts/2022-02-12-data_science_35.markdown

 ## Disclaimer

-Again, this is just my worldview based on my academic work and what I see in my career.
+Again, this "mental map" based on my academic work and what I see in my career.
 It likely will not fit with everyone else, and I am just fine with other definitions.